soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/eop/manage-mail-users-in-eop.md

 This section provides information about managing email users by using directory synchronization.

 > [!IMPORTANT]
-> If you use directory synchronization to manage your recipients, you can still add and manage users in the Office 365 admin center, but they will not be synchronized with your on-premises Active Directory.
+> If you use directory synchronization to manage your recipients, you can still add and manage users in the Microsoft 365 admin center, but they will not be synchronized with your on-premises Active Directory.
 This is because directory synchronization only syncs recipients from your on-premises Active Directory to the cloud.

 > [!TIP]
 >  Using directory synchronization is recommended for use with the following features: > **Outlook safe sender and blocked sender lists** - When synchronized to the service, these lists will take precedence over spam filtering in the service.
 This lets users manage their own safe sender and blocked sender lists on a per-user or per-domain basis. > **Directory Based Edge Blocking (DBEB)** - For more information about DBEB, see [Use Directory Based Edge Blocking to Reject Messages Sent to Invalid Recipients](http://technet.microsoft.com/library/ca7b7416-92ed-40ad-abdb-695be46ea2e4.aspx). > **End user spam quarantine** - In order to access the end user spam quarantine, end users must have a valid Office 365 user ID and password.
 EOP customers protecting on-premises mailboxes must be valid email users. > **Mail flow rules** - When you use directory synchronization, your existing Active Directory users and groups are automatically uploaded to the cloud, and you can then create mail flow rules (also known as transport rules) that target specific users and/or groups without having to manually add them via the the EAC or Exchange Online Protection PowerShell.
 Note that [dynamic distribution groups](https://go.microsoft.com/fwlink/?LinkId=507569) can't be synchronized via directory synchronization.